trustoverip/spec-up-t-website/docs/various-roles/admins-guide/updating.md

 The “-”'s are placeholders, use the version number as listed in [this file](https://github.com/trustoverip/spec-up-t-starter-pack/blob/main/spec-up-t-starterpack/package.json#L3)

+### Copy files to the root of your installation

-### Copy the following files to the root of your installation:
+Copy the following files to the root of your installation:

 - `main.sh`
 - `remove-xref.js`